Ogasawara Tadanobu: Ogasawara clan genealogy

 Tadanobu was part of the senior branch of the Ogasawara clan.

 Tadanobu's branch of the clan were daimyō at Kokura Domain (150,000 koku) in Buzen Province.

 He was a (count (伯爵, hakushaku)) in the kazoku nobility system.
 This was because the head of this clan line and his heirs were ennobled in 1884.

 Events of Tadanobu's life

 During Tadanobu's tenure as clan head, the Kokura domain took part in the shogunate's Chōshū Expeditions, and also destroyed Kokura Castle in 1866 during its retreat to Kawara.
 He was assisted in day-to-day affairs by his two karō, Komiya Minbu and Shimamura Shizuma.
-Komiya was the one who took charge of the burning of Kokura Castle and, as the castle was built by the clan's ancestor Ogasawara Tadazane, he committed seppuku in atonement.
+Komiya was the one who took charge of the burning of Kokura Castle and he subsequently committed seppuku upon orders by the Kokura domain.

 For his deployment of troops on the Imperial side during the Boshin War of 1868, Tadanobu received a personal stipend of 5,000 koku from the court.

 In the Meiji era, Tadanobu spent a few years studying in Britain, returning in 1878.
 He held junior 3rd court rank (jusanmi (従三位)).